gentlegiantdev/Noodle-n/README.md

 npm pkg set scripts.scriptname="husky install"
 ```

 7.)
-Test making an invalid commit such as `git add . ; git commit -m "this is a bad commit".
+Test making an invalid commit such as `git add . ; git commit -m "this is a bad commit"`.
 If it is working properly, npm should reject the commit with reasons.

 ---